fishneck/COBRA/docs/index.md

 In addition, the COBRA score was applied to quantify severity of knee osteoarthritis from magneticresonance imaging scans, again achieving significant correlation with an independent clinical assessment (ρ = 0.658, 95% C.I [0.581,0.734]).

+# Code

+Please visit [our GitHub page](https://github.com/fishneck/COBRA/) for data, pre-trained models, code, and instructions on how to use the code.